Manuscript text file

 Authors are encouraged to use tables in presenting the results of their study as this conveys the information more efficiently to the readers.
 The tables should not be inserted in the main text but they should be submitted as a separate file.
 However, in the main text, the tables should be numbered consecutively as they are mentioned in the text.
 A title should be provided for each table.
 The authors may elect to place a short description in the footnotes below the table’s title.
 No abbreviation should be used in the tables’ title.
 The authors must make sure that all their tables are cited correctly in the main text.

 The color digital images that are representative for the study should be less than 10 MB in size.
 They could include originally designed figures, photographs such as radiological films and other diagnostic images and microphotographs.

 For more efficiency, the authors are instructed to reduce the size of the images.
 The digital images must be submitted as separate files in a JPEG or GIF format.
-They should not be inserted in the main text.
+They should not be inserted into the main text.
 Microphotographs must have internal scale markers.
 Photographs that could allow identification of patients must be submitted along with a written approval from the patient.

 The digital images must be numbered consecutively and the authors are responsible to verify that they are cited correctly in the text.
 Vascular Cell accepts for publication only original pictures that have not been previously published.

 In addition, a title should be provided for each digital image.
 The authors may elect to place a short description in the footnotes below the title of the digital image.
 No abbreviation should be used in the digital image’s title.
 The authors must make sure that all their digital images are cited correctly in the main text.

 Legends for Table and Digital images